Intercepting HTTPS on Android

 - On Android up to and including Android 10, you can use the KeyChain.createInstallIntent() to prompt users to trust your CA certificate in your app.
 There'll be some warnings there, and they'll need to set or confirm the device pin to do so, but it's very straightforward.
 You can see HTTP Toolkit's code in httptoolkit-android:MainActivity.kt#L603-L606.

-On Android 11, due to recent changes you're in trouble.
+From Android 11 onwards, prompting CA certificate installation is blocked, so you're in trouble.
 You can't launch the prompt to trust a CA directly, and it must be installed in the settings completely manually.
 If you do try to use the

 createInstallIntent()API to install the certificate, it just shows "Can't install CA certificates: CA certificates can put your privacy at risk and must be installed in Settings".